mmzsource/socweb/README.md

 `defines` your web application.
 Therefore, the functionality should be added as middleware.
 Lots of default middleware available, e.g. wrap-reload to reload all changed namespaces on request.

+There are 2 parts to **Compojure**:

+- Routing; running different code based on the URL path (e.g. "/", "/about")
+- HTTP Method switching: running different code based on the called HTTP request method (e.g. GET, POST, PUT, DELETE)

 ## License